chase5ws/chase5ws/README.md

 💼 **Experienced** in roles such as IT Engineer, PM, OM, and Software Team Lead.
 🚀 **Skilled** in 0-to-1 product development, B2C operations, and cross-department coordination.

-💻 *"Code is like humor.
-When you have to explain it, it’s bad."* 😂

 ## 👨‍💻 Projects & Experiences